Welcome from our Leaders

 History of Playford College

 Located in Elizabeth, South Australia, Playford College is a young Islamic Independent co-educational school that has a focus on Muslim Australians of the Jaafari School of Thoughts but is open to all.
-Playford opened in February 2017 with 78 students from 26 different schools.
-Growth in student numbers remained strong and by Census Day in August 2018, the College had attracted 241 students.
-Currently, we have over 300 students by Census Day in August 2019.
+Playford College opened in February 2017 with 78 students from 26 different schools and has grown to over 520 students by 2022.